 Join the American Association of Family and Consumer Sciences (AAFCS) as a student member.
 On campus, work with other members on projects, learn more about careers and enjoy social activities, too.Before your student teaching experience, you will complete between 100 to 130 hours of field experiences.
 The Teacher Education Program will assist you in securing the school placements for all your field experiences.
 Our Student Education Association (SEA) is an organization to help you do additional “educational service” activities each academic year.
 SEA empowers you and other future educators to invest in the lives of the next generation.
 Through professional and social activities, you will bond with other students, faculty and educators who are already working in their chose careers.
 SEA is the largest student organization on campus with more than 200 students who take part in activities each year.
 We make a major impact in the surrounding school districts and community!
 Your student teaching assignment gives you experience in taking on more responsibilities for directing the learning activities of a group of students in a “real-world” classroom.
 The minimum time is 60 full official school days.
 You will be supervised by a classroom teacher, the principal of the school, and the University Supervisor.
 A faculty member will observe you on site.
 This is a time for you to grow, learn and develop as a teacher.CareersIf you:

 then a career as a family and consumer sciences teacher may be the right one for you.The need for FACS teachers continues to grow nationwide, and this specialty is still on the State of Illinois’ critical needs list.
 Many current teachers are now retiring, so more jobs are becoming available.This is a brief over view of what the School of Education and Department of Family and Consumer Sciences offer to students.
-For more detailed information about procedures and requirements, go to the School of Education website or the online catalog.Family and Consumer Sciences Education is part of the Department of Family and Consumer Sciences within the School of Professional Studies and the School of Education.
+For more detailed information about procedures and requirements, go to the online catalog.Family and Consumer Sciences Education is part of the Department of Family and Consumer Sciences within the School of Professional Studies and the School of Education.

 Gain the skills and knowledge you need to teach Family and Consumer Sciences at the middle school or high school level.